 A planned visit by Taylor University students and faculty to the nation of Turkey has been cancelled for safety reasons following a bomb blast in the Turkish city of Istanbul.
 Ten people were killed in the bombing in Sultanahmet Square, a busy tourist location in Istanbul on Tuesday.

-The trip, sponsored by Taylor’s Department of Biblical Studies, Christian Education and Philosophy (BSCEP) would have left for Turkey today and was part of a January class studying the New Testament Book of Revelation in which students led by Dr. Michael Harbin, BSCEP Department Chair, were to travel to Turkey to visit sites listed in the account.
+The trip, sponsored by Taylor’s Department of Biblical Studies, Christian Ministries and Philosophy (BSCMP) would have left for Turkey today and was part of a January class studying the New Testament Book of Revelation in which students led by Dr. Michael Harbin, BSCMP Department Chair, were to travel to Turkey to visit sites listed in the account.

 Harbin, who has led trips to Turkey in the past, said while the group would have only been in Istanbul for the first couple of days, the bombing was in a location where they would have spent significant time because of its value to the course.